 We are currently creating a crowdfunding campaign and will be making the case for an outreach kit of 12 individual iPad stations (including tablets, headphones, microphones and mini keyboards) to reach more isolated groups.

 We will also be talking to music manufacturers to see if any money raised can be matched.
-If you are interested in supporting our crowdfunding campaign, more info will be posted here, and on our main webpage soon.
+If you are interested in supporting our crowdfunding campaign, please get in touch - we'd love to hear from you.

 By Tania Holland Williams - Director - Fat Lady Opera + Kevin Grist - Director - SparkedEcho